-The only Libyan refugee who made it into the US last year
+The Libyan refugee who made it into the US before the ban

 "I kept emailing them," he said.
 "I had this fight-kind-of-spirit in me.
 And I thought I will try.
 I will try to email them non-stop.
 Emailing them until they make it earlier.
 And I kept emailing every day.
 Every.
 Day."

-The silence in between the interviews was deafening for Hass, and is many refugees.
+The silence in between the interviews was deafening for Hass, and for many refugees.
 There were no status updates, just probable interview windows on a calendar and the stressful uncertainty of their outcomes.

 "This is one of the things people do not know about refugees," Hass said.
 "Our life is on hold.
 People who go to school cannot go to school.
 Children cannot go back to their school -- finish their studies.
 Their life is on hold.
 They cannot do anything."